Our Curriculum Aims and Values

 Blackpool is a learning community where teachers and pupils never stop learning.
 Every moment during the school day, is seen as an opportunity for learning.
 Children will enjoy an exciting and varied theme-based, broad curriculum with a range of opportunities, including trips, visitors, residentials and learning through play, to facilitate and enhance the development of knowledge, skills and understanding.

-In order for our children to achieve our school vision and aims, we have created a set of Curriculum Drivers, which underpin all areas of school life, and are included in our planning for teaching and learning.
+In order for our children to achieve our school vision and aims, we have created a set of curriculum threads, which underpin all areas of school life, and are included in our planning for teaching and learning.
 Our Curriculum Drivers are: Communication and Connections, Life Long Skills, My Place in the World, Values, Creativity and Well Being.
-Our Drivers are important in providing opportunities for our pupils to develop skills for life and they are intertwined into all planning for learning, including Spiritual, Moral, Social and Cultural development.
+Our threads are important in providing opportunities for our pupils to develop skills for life and they are intertwined into all planning for learning, including Personal, Spiritual, Moral, Social and Cultural development.

 Our curriculum is carefully designed to ensure progression of skills, knowledge and vocabulary from EYFS to Year 6.
 Our two year rolling programme of study, has been organised broadly into themes, that are based on the subject programmes of study in the National Curriculum and have been purposefully mapped out with curricular goals for each Key Stage to ensure our children’s learning journeys are built on appropriately as they progress through the school.